WowOpenBox/WowOpenBox/README.md

 - Free, OpenSource and the Safest option available.
 - Online [help](https://OpenMultiBoxing.org/help), menus and tooltips on most UI element to help discovering features.

-Note: key broadcasting replaces round robin in latest version of OpenMultiBoxing (WowOpenBox still only has optional Round Robin and no possibility of broadcasting, per Blizzard's multiboxing changes).
-Not all the help/doc/screenshots have been updated, use version 6 or below for RoundRobin instead of broadcasting.
+Note: key broadcasting replaces round robin in the latest version of OpenMultiBoxing (WowOpenBox still only has optional Round Robin and no possibility of broadcasting, per Blizzard's multiboxing changes).
+Not all the help/doc/screenshots have been updated, use version 6 or below if you prefer to use RoundRobin instead of broadcasting.

 ## Installation